 What are the characteristics of your ideal client?
 These could be things like:

-- They show up at their appointments on time and never no-show or cancel at the last minute
+- They show for their appointments on time and never no-show or cancel at the last minute

 - They really seem to appreciate the service you provide

 - They tell their friends, family and coworkers about your business

 Once you have an idea about some characteristics of an ideal client for your business, it’s time to create a client persona.